Seven out of ten students take out loans to pay for school. So if you have student debt, you are not alone.

 However, if the employment commitment is not fulfilled, any amount received must be repaid.

 This program is administered by each state’s government.
-Every fifty states have a designated agency that takes care of these grant nominations.
+Every fifty states have a designated agency that takes of these grant nominations.
 Therefore, if you want to apply to receive this student loan assistance, you should follow the procedures set by your specific state.

 Grants for Researchers